Lionheart: Legacy of the Crusader: Development

 Reflexive Entertainment was approached by Black Isle Studios to develop a game after playing their previous title Zax: The Alien Hunter, an isometric game using the same engine.
 Ion Hardie states Black Isle originally wanted Reflexive Entertainment to develop a game in the vein of Fallout using the SPECIAL system.
 Chris Avellone recalls the decision to use SPECIAL was an attempt to "try and help boost sales by leveraging Fallout fan interest".

 Production of Lionheart was strained, with both developer and publisher in financial stress.
 Ion Hardie notes Reflexive Entertainment was "literally one day away from making hard choices that might have shut us down for good when we got the contract (for Lionheart)".
 Interplay also bore significant financial issues that prevented them from providing the developer with milestone payments, with Hardie stating "(Interplay) had issues getting us the initial payment.

+Release

+Lionheart went gold on 16 July 2003.
+As with other Interplay titles at the time, Vivendi Universal Games handled North American distribution while Avalon Interactive handled European distribution.
+The game was released in 2003 in North America on 12 August, Australia on 26 August, and the United Kingdom on 12 September.

 Reception

 Lionheart received "mixed" reviews according to the review aggregation website Metacritic.
 GameSpot's Greg Kasavin noted that although Lionheart seems to promote diverse character creation, the significant focus on monster-infested areas "all but forces you to play as some sort of combat-oriented character."
 The game was also criticised for its attempts at promoting "Diablo-style," hack-and-slash gameplay after a more dialogue-driven approach in the earlier stages of the game.
 IGN's Barry Brenesal wrote, "the problem of deciding what kind of game it really wants to be, RPG or Diablo clone, is probably the most serious problem it's got."
 He continued that Lionheart "feels like a good game got lost somewhere en route, and ended up being pushed out the door with some basic features missing."
 RPGamer's Steven Bellotti assessed that the game "starts out so promising," but "once you get out of Barcelona and into the wider world, [it] falls flat on its face."

 Conversely the game was praised for both its musical score, which was described as "excellent," and voice-acting, which was exclaimed to be "top-notch."
 The SPECIAL system-fueled character creation was called "great."